basst314/ngx-webcam/README.md

 **Plug-and-play.** This library contains a single webcam-module which can be imported into nearly every Angular 4+ project.

-**Simple to use.** The one component gives you full control and lets you take screenshots via actions and event bindings.
+**Simple to use.** The one component gives you full control and lets you take snapshots via actions and event bindings.

 **Minimal.** No unnecessary Flash-fallbacks, no bundle-size bloating.